The impact of plasma instability cooling on intergalactic magnetic field constraints in GeV cascades for optimized instability cooling parameters: Simulation results

 In the first panels of Figs.~\ref{fig:theta-1-0-only-mag} and \ref{fig:theta-4-5-only-mag}, the best-fit spectrum corresponds to a larger $\lambda_{\text{c}}$, with the same IGMF strength of $10^{-15}$ G. This is because the deflection angle is proportional to the product of the magnetic field strength and the square root of coherence length, since the size of the extended emission slightly increases, which implies larger deflection angles, a slightly larger coherence length is therefore required.
 In the second and third panels of the same figures, we explore different combinations of IGMF strength and $\lambda_{\text{c}}$ to determine the configuration that best reproduces the observed spectrum.
 In particular, the third panels of Figs.~\ref{fig:theta-1-0-only-mag} and \ref{fig:theta-4-5-only-mag} show that the cascade spectra are the same for $\lambda_{\text{c}}\geq 0.2$ Mpc at a specific magnetic field strength.
 In this scenario, the propagation is almost ballistic, and the deflection angle is proportional to B but independent of $\lambda_{\text{c}}$.
 The corresponding combination of IGMF strength and coherence length thus represents the lower limit of the IGMF.
 Further discussion on this is provided in Section~\ref{sec:Lower-lim-with-inst}.
-The minimum values $\chi^{2}_\text{min}/n_{\text{dof}}$ obtained for each case are listed in Table~\ref{tab:chi-sq2-only-mag}.\\
+The cumulative minimum $\chi^{2}_{\text{min}}(\lambda_{\text{c}};B)/n_{\text{dof}}$ for each propagated spectrum corresponding to a combination of $\lambda_{\text{c}}$ and $B$ are listed in Table~\ref{tab:chi-sq2-only-mag}.\\